BrandonCorey/LS_170_notes/Overview_of_Internet.md

   - Network protocal used for data payload
 - Footer contains:
   - Checksum to see if received frame has all data of sent frame, if not, frame is dropped
-- Payloard contains:
+- Payload contains:
   - The entire data protocal from the layer above

 ### Mac addresses ###
-Every netword-enabled device is assigned a MAC address when it is manufactured
+Every network-enabled device (has Network Inteface card inside it) is assigned a MAC address when it is manufactured
 - These are almost always unique
 - Referred to sometimes as _physical address_ or _burned-in address_
 - Formatted as six two-digit hexadecimal numbers e.g `00:40:96:9d:68:0a`